hokkaido/e2e-testing-with-protractor/README.md

 So, what have we done here?

-- We `describe` the page we want to test, in this case, our login page
-- We describe the behavior we want to test, in this case `it` should display an error message if the password field is empty
+The `describe` call is from Jasmine, and we use it to describe the page we want to test, in this case, our login page.
+The `it` call is also from Jasmine, and we use it to describe the scope of our test.
+In this case the login page should display an error message if the password field is empty.

-- We visit (`get`) the page, in this case mysuperawesomepage.com/login
-- We instruct protractor to fill in a user name and press the submit button.
+`browser` is a global variable exposed by Protractor, and we use it to visit our (`get`) login page.

+`element` and `by` are also globals created for us by Protractor.
+We can use them to find and interact with elements on the page.

-- We test whether our expected error message is displayed and use Jasmine's expect syntax to achieve this.
+`expect` is again from Jasmine, we test whether our expected error message is displayed.

 ##ElementFinder and Locators
 As you can imagine, a large part of writing a test against a web site deals with finding and locating elements on a page and executing